Velite12/blockly-samples/README.md

 Blockly Samples <br /> <a href="https://github.com/google/blockly"><img src="https://tinyurl.com/built-on-blockly" /> </a>
 </h1>

+Examine examples/getting-started-codelab/starter-code for comments on how to get a project working

 Plugins, codelabs, and examples related to the [Blockly](https://github.com/google/blockly) library.

 This repository has three sections: